 Make sure neither card has international fees

-The two cards I always travel with:
+The three cards I always travel with:

 Keep each card in a different place: one in your wallet (or purse) and one in your luggage.
 That way if a wallet gets stolen or a bag gets lost you’re not completely screwed.